DrBethuelkorir/Alx_DjangoLearnLab/LibraryProject/README.md

-This is a libraryproject build by django
+this a web builded using django